kernelim/tensorflow-srpm/README.md

 # tensorflow-srpm
-SRPM file for the build for TensorFlow's PIP package
+SRPM file for the build of TensorFlow's PIP package